bioinf-mcb/Metagenomic-DeepFRI/README.md

 ### 📋 Pipeline stages

-1. Search proteins similar to query in a `FoldComp` database with `MMSeqs2`.
+1. Search proteins similar to query in PDB and supplied `FoldComp` databases with `MMSeqs2`.
 2. Find the best alignment among `MMSeqs2` hits using `PyOpal`.
 3. Align target protein contact map to query protein with unknown structure.
 4. Run `DeepFRI` with structure if it was found in database, otherwise run `DeepFRI` with sequence only.